ramirezfx/syncgoogledrive/README.md

 `rclone config`

-You can list your remote by this command:
+You can list your remote(s) by this command:

 `rclone listremotes`